Sione Siale Fohe

-Sione Siale Fohe, styled Lord Fohe, is a Tongan noble, politician, and Cabinet minister.
+Sione Siale Fohe, styled Lord Fohe, is a Tongan noble, politician, and former Cabinet minister.

 He was appointed to the title of Lord Fohe in November 2016.
 In October 2021 he was fined TOP$500 for assaulting a tenant on his estate.

 He was first elected to the Legislative Assembly of Tonga at the 2021 Tongan general election.
-On 29 July 2022 he was appointed Minister for Agriculture, Food, and Forests, replacing Viliami Hingano.
+On 29 July 2022 he was appointed Minister for Agriculture, Food, and Forests in the cabinet of Siaosi Sovaleni, replacing Viliami Hingano.
+Following the resignation of Sovaleni as Prime Minister in December 2024, he resigned from Cabinet.

+He did not stand at the 2025 election.